krishivseth/S_Events/CONVERSATIONAL_EVENTS.md

 Sarah is hosting 'Dinner' on Friday, Dec 13 at 8:00 PM.

-Your vibe score with this group: 87% ✨
+Your VibeCheck with this group: 87% ✨

 Interested?
 Reply YES, NO, or MAYBE"